microsoft/mssql-docker/linux/preview/README.md

 # Introduction
-There are two Linux-based Docker container images documented here:
+There are three Linux-based Docker container images documented here:
 * The Ubuntu-based image [mssql-server-linux](https://hub.docker.com/r/microsoft/mssql-server-linux/)  which is available at Docker Hub.
+* A [Dockerfile](RHEL/Dockerfile) for building a CentOS-based image
-* A [Dockerfile](https://github.com/twright-msft/mssql-server-rhel/blob/master/Dockerfile) for building a RHEL-based image
+* A [Dockerfile](RHEL/Dockerfile.rhel7) for building a RHEL-based image

 Full documentation can be found at the [SQL Server on Linux Docker image page](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-docker).